 So, Boracay Island and the Philippines, when will you begin to espouse Sustainable Tourism?
 Conserve & protect the island/ 7,107 islands for the future generations?

-Posted on September 22, 2012, in Climate Change, Eco Conservation, Good Governance, Sustainable Development and tagged Boracay Island, ClimateActionPH, eco conservation, good governance, resilience, sustainable beach management, sustainable development, Sustainable Tourism.
+Posted on September 22, 2012, in Climate Change, Eco Conservation, Good Governance and tagged Boracay Island, ClimateActionPH, eco conservation, good governance, resilience, sustainable beach management, Sustainable Tourism.
 Bookmark the permalink.
 Leave a comment.